 Ensconced in an El Paso hotel with her nurse Inga and secretary Miss Poor, Evalyn refused to cross the border to meet Means in Laredo – even though she heard a baby crying the background of his phone call pleading that she come….and bring nearly $40,000 more.
 Evalyn went home to Washington and called her friend – and the nemesis of Gaston Means….J.
 Edgar Hoover.
 When eventually Means’ car crossed the District of Columbia line, a phalanx of federal agents led him to a federal jail.
 Out on bond, a trial ensued and Means was finally sent up the river by Evalyn.

 In her way, Evalyn McLean righted the wrong Means had done her friend Florence Harding – even though she never got back her $100,000.

 The above article is adapted from the author’s book, Florence Harding: The First Lady, the Jazz Age and the Death of America’s Most Scandalous President, and his full-length feature screenplay, both copyrighted materials.

-Categories: Cleveland, Harrison, McKinley, Roosevelt, Taft, Wilson, Harding, First Ladies, Florence Harding, Individual First Ladies, Individual Presidents, Presidential Foods, Presidential Mythology, Presidents, Today in FLOTUS History, Warren G. Harding
+Categories: Cleveland, Harrison, McKinley, Roosevelt, Taft, Wilson, Harding, First Ladies, Florence Harding, Individual Presidents, Presidential Foods, Presidential Mythology, Presidents, The Hardings, Today in FLOTUS History, Warren G. Harding